gravity-ui/uikit/src/components/Tooltip/README.md

 <!--/GITHUB_BLOCK-->

 A simple text tip that uses its children node as an anchor.
-Anchor node must be able to handle mouse events and focus/blur events in order to work correctly.
+To function correctly, the anchor node must be able to handle mouse events and focus or blur events.

 ## Usage